theinternetftw/xkcd2601/README.md

 (I first tried aUCBLogo, which seemed nice, but it started crashing on the input once there were a certain number of comments, which seemed like a red flag)

-To run this in FMSLogo, open the file, then in the console, type '''xkcd'''.
+To run this in FMSLogo, open the file, then in the console, type **xkcd**.

 To open the file for editing in FMSLogo, you press the inscrutable "Edall" button.
 You must then save and close your edit before running it again, or